To find out more about me, check out my interview with fellow author Maria Grace:

 I enjoy unearthing interesting tidbits about my ancestors, learning where they came from and imagining why they chose to do what they did.
 The Silk Trilogy is loosely based on my granny, her mother, and her grandmother--all from the Lowcountry of South Carolina.

 Recently, I've also become fascinated by the more 'inexplicable' choices made by my royal ancestors.
-I have discovered that oftentimes those mysteries make perfect sense, once I consider their personal histories at length.
-Sometimes, too, those particular choices--the surprising ones--reveal how their opinions and feelings differ from the stereotype that exists of them.
+Once I consider their personal histories at length, those mysteries often make perfect sense--and can reveal how their opinions and feelings likely differ from the stereotypes that exists of them.
 Or perhaps they reveal a strong hidden influence.
 In either case, these clues provide ample fodder for an author.

 So, you’re directly descended from royalty?
 That’s pretty uncommon.

-Actually, many of us are descended from royalty, only I happen to have found a direct link.
-My ancestor Joseph Pack arrived in South Carolina with a grant of land from King George III, his first cousin.
-Pack is his real name, although I've changed his descendants' names in The Silk Trilogy, since so much of the story is fiction.
+Actually, I've read that nearly all of us are descended from royalty.
+I just happen to have found a direct link, if the bloodline holds.
+My ancestor arrived in South Carolina with a grant of land from King George III, his first cousin.

-I would have had no idea whatsoever of this part of my heritage if I hadn’t been fascinated by genealogy.
-In his book on the Plantagenets, Dan Jones mentions that perhaps an eighth of the English population is descended directly from King Edward IV alone, so there is a significant likelihood that if you have English ancestry, you also have royal ancestry.
-There’s an old English saying, “Every Irishman is descended from a king,” but I’d say the English aren’t too far off from that themselves.
+Like most people, I had no idea whatsoever about this part of my heritage until I began researching my genealogy.
+In his book on the Plantagenets, Dan Jones mentions that perhaps an eighth of the English population is descended directly from King Edward IV alone.

 Why did you choose to write under a pen name?

-While I hope that my books might one day make me a household name, I doubt that my face will ever be as widely recognized, and I like the idea of maintaining a somewhat normal lifestyle at home.
-Also, our real last name is rather unusual, and I would never want my children subject to being asked at every introduction, "Wow, are you related to Sophia Alexander?"
+I like the idea of maintaining a somewhat normal lifestyle at home.
+Also, our real last name is unusual, and I would never want my family subject to being asked if they're related to me at every introduction.
 I can only imagine how annoying that would become.

 Why did you choose the pen name 'Sophia Alexander'?